pauloamed/STIL2019/README.md

 ### Output
 #### Terminal
-Only log messages with rank <= LOG_LEVEL will be printed on the terminal.
+Only log messages with `rank <= LOG_LEVEL` will be printed on the terminal.
-- Rank 0 messages: erros, warnings, train and test output, tqdm
+- `rank=0` messages: erros, warnings, train and test output, tqdm
-- Rank 1 messages: success messages, descriptive log
+- `rank=1` messages: success messages, descriptive log

 #### Log file (`output.txt`)
 A log file with all the log messages will be generated.